UNM-CARC/QuickBytes/GATK_QuickByte.md

 	module load parallel-20170322-gcc-4.8.5-2ycpx7e
 	source $(which env_parallel.bash)

 The directories we will need (other than the home directory) are a raw_reads directory for the demultiplexed reads and the following for various intermediate files to go into.
 Alternatively, if you don’t want to move around all your reads, just replace the path in the BWA call with that path.
+Note that a few of these are only used with scatter-gather parallelization (reccomended for larger datasets).

 	mkdir clean_reads
 	mkdir alignments